 Our Best Beaches: California

-California’s coast stretches 1,100 miles and is home to beaches that range from tranquil to rugged and everything in between.
+California’s coast stretches 1,100 miles (1770 km) and is home to beaches that range from tranquil to rugged and everything in between.
 A visit to the Golden State is not quite complete without a sunset view from the beach.
 Here’s our list of California’s best beaches, and the federal lands with recreation opportunities that beckon you—from San Diego to Redwood National Park.

 Ocean Beach - San Diego County